-Nonoperating expenses decreased \$6.6 million in the second quarter of 2014 compared to the second quarter of 2013.
-The decrease in nonoperating expenses was largely driven by the decrease in interest expense as a result of the first quarter 2014 Financing Transactions which reduced our outstanding debt and lowered the weighted average interest rate on our debt.
+Nonoperating expenses decreased \$13.0 million in the third quarter of 2014 compared to the third quarter of 2013.
+The decrease in nonoperating expenses was largely driven by the decrease in interest expense as a result of the 2014 Financing Transactions which reduced our outstanding debt and lowered the weighted average interest rate on our debt.

-Our effective tax rate for the second quarter of 2014 and 2013 was 61.7% and 39.8%, respectively.
-Significant items impacting the second quarter of 2014 rate include a net state and foreign tax provision, certain permanent items, an intraperiod tax allocation required by ASC 740, "Income Taxes", and a change in the valuation allowance established for the net deferred tax asset balance projected for December 31, 2014.
+Our effective tax rate for the third quarter of 2014 and 2013 was 137.5% and (19.7)%, respectively.
+Significant items impacting the third quarter of 2014 rate include the settlement of several audits with the Internal Revenue Service as described below, a net state and foreign tax provision, certain permanent items, an intraperiod tax allocation required by ASC 740, "Income Taxes," and a change in the valuation allowance established for the net deferred tax asset balance projected for December 31, 2014.
 We recognize valuation allowances on deferred tax assets if, based on the weight of the evidence, we determine it is more likely than not that such assets will not be realized.
 Changes in valuation allowances are included in our tax provision in the period of change.
 In determining whether a valuation allowance is warranted, we evaluate factors such as prior years' earnings history, expected future earnings, loss carry-back and carry-forward periods, reversals of existing deferred tax liabilities and tax planning strategies that potentially enhance the likelihood of the realization of a deferred tax asset.
-At June 30, 2014 and December 31, 2013, substantially all of our net deferred tax assets are subject to a valuation allowance.
+At September 30, 2014 and December 31, 2013, substantially all of our net deferred tax assets are subject to a valuation allowance.